-5.7 Wrotham Road contains footways either side of the carriageway, as previously discussed, with crossing facilities provided in the form of a dropped kerb facility with pedestrian refuge to the south of the junction with Longfield Road, and a recently installed dropped kerb crossover adjacent the Camer Parade egress.
+5.6 Footways are present on either side of Wrotham Road as previously discussed with crossing facilities provided in the form of a dropped kerb facility with pedestrian refuge to the south of the site, and a recently installed dropped kerb crossover adjacent the Camer Parade egress.

-5.8 To the north, footways generally measuring c.2.0m and above are provided either side of the carriageway towards Meopham railway station, with multiple dropped kerb facilities and pedestrian refuges along its length to facilitate crossing.
+5.7 To the north, footways generally measuring c.2.0m and above are provided either side of the carriageway towards Meopham railway station, with multiple dropped kerb facilities and pedestrian refuges along its length to facilitate crossing.

-5.9 The walking distances from the site are presented in Figure 5.1 which accounts for local footways and crossing facilities as well as the Public Rights of Way (PROW) network within the vicinity of the site, including promoted walking routes such as along Camer Road and through Camer Park.
+5.8 The walking distances from the site are presented in Figure 5.1 which accounts for local footways and crossing facilities as well as the Public Rights of Way (PRoW) network within the vicinity of the site, including promoted walking routes such as along Camer Road and through Camer Park.

-5.10 The walking distances are inclusive of the distance from the developable area of the site to all of the proposed access points.
+5.9 The walking distances are inclusive of the distance from the developable area of the site to all of the proposed access points.

-5.11 The local facilities situated within the vicinity of the site are presented in Figure 5.2 and summarised in Table 8.
+5.10 The local facilities situated within the vicinity of the site are presented in Figure 5.2 and summarised in Table 8.